knative/docs/docs/install/installing-istio.md

 kubectl apply -f https://raw.githubusercontent.com/knative/serving/master/third_party/${VERSION}/istio-knative-extras.yaml
 ```

-**Note:** Above installation method is only for development purpose.
-The production readiness of above
+**Note:** This method is only for development purposes.
+The production readiness of the above
 installation method is not ensured.
 For production installation, refer the `helm` installation method in this
 section.